jhorzek/lesstimate/docs/2-getting-started.md

 # Getting Started

+=== "R"

+  All steps outlined in the following are provided in the template for R packages using **lessOptimizers**.
+The C++ code can be found [in the src directory of the package](https://github.com/jhorzek/lessOptimizersTemplateR/blob/main/src/example.cpp).

+=== "C++"

+  All steps outlined in the following are provided in the template for C++ packages using **lessOptimizers**.
+The C++ code can be found [in the linear_regression.cpp file of the package](https://github.com/jhorzek/lessOptimizersTemplateCpp/blob/main/linear_regression.cpp).

 **lessOptimizers** was initially a sub-folder of the **lessSEM** package.
 Therefore, the default is currently to still assume that you are using the library in an R package.
 In the [common_headers.h](https://github.com/jhorzek/lessOptimizers/blob/f8aa3169da617ca2d6afbd330e1fb5395ba40898/include/common_headers.h#L8)-file,